finn-corbett/Technical-Algorithmic-Trading-Strategy-V1/README.md

 ## Stock Selection <a name="stock-selection"></a>

 Stocks are selected manually, with 10 large cap stocks being selected.
-One issue with this method is that the stocks are selected on current data, but are tested against historic data.
-This has the potential to introduce bias, wherein returns from this strategy may outperform other strategies as the highest cap stocks at the end of the backtest period were selected.
-This means that the stocks selected were likely to increase or maintain a high value during the 5 year backtest.
-This selection has been done to ensure that the strategy is employed on stocks that are frequently traded and have sensible fundementals.

-As a result of this limitation, the returns from the trading strategy should only be compared against the buy and hold performance for the same stocks.
-Such results will indicate the ability of the strategy to generate additional returns by selling during downturns, and buying during predicted upwards price movements.
+Stock were selected using the historical stock screener from ChartMills, the use of screening based on historical metrics eliminates bias in the stock selection process.
+This means that the algorithmic trading strategy presented in this report can be reliably compared to alternative investments.

-The 10 stocks with the largest market capitalisation that meet these requirements are selected:
+The 10 stocks with the largest market capitalisation, within the IEX exchange, that meet these requirements are selected:

 * free float > 20%
 * EPS        > 0
 * P/E        < 20 AND > 0
 * P/S        < 14

+The resulting stocks selected are:
+AAPL - Apple Inc
+BRK.B - Berkshire Hathaway Inc Class B
+NEE - NextEra Energy Inc
+JPM - JPMorgan Chase & Co
+T - AT&T Inc.
+PG - Procter & Gamble Co
+WMT - Walmart Inc
+VZ - Verizon Communications Inc.
+WFC - Wells Fargo & Co
+BAC - Bank of America Corp

 ## Indicators <a name="indicators"></a>